Clients & Policies

 - TLS is terminated and re-encrypted (MITM)

-- HTTPS rules implicitly authorize CONNECT bumping for the same host/port
+GET/POST/PUT/DELETEstyle rules - Matching HTTPS rules authorize a TLS bump preflight for the same host/port

-- Enables full request/response inspection for logging, metrics, and caching (when configured)
+- Enables normal request logging, metrics, and caching (when configured)

 - Traffic is tunneled without inspection